andrew5701/pokedex-gen1-database/README.md

 </p>

 ## Disclaimer
-This project is an unofficial, fan-made effort and is not endorsed by or affiliated with Nintendo or Game Freak.
-It is developed for non-commercial, educational purposes only, and all original rights in the characters, settings, and other elements belong to Nintendo and Game Freak.
+This project is an unofficial, fan-made effort and is not endorsed by or affiliated with Nintendo or Game Freak or The Pokémon Company.
+It is developed for non-commercial, educational purposes only, and all original rights in the characters, settings, and other elements belong to Nintendo, Game Freak, and The Pokémon Company.